HassaanBhae/Chess-Game-C-Plus-SFML/README.md

 It follows all the chess rules(not completed yet).

 Main menu is yet to be Added.

-Press Space to Undo A Move
+Press Space to Undo A Move.

 <img width="427" alt="Screenshot 2024-07-30 201728" src="https://github.com/user-attachments/assets/ff2e26e4-b5b9-4fab-b4e8-6fde50e46c94">